raspberrypilearning/packaging-your-code/en/step_3.md

 --- /task ---

-In the next step you will run your `setup.py` program to install and test the `motivate` module.
+In the next step, you will run your `setup.py` program to install and test the `motivate` module.